 Localized Perception Surveys

-The perception survey for the GGEI is global, and polls practitioners from over 50 countries on their perceptions of green economic performance.
+The perception survey for the GGEI is global, and polls practitioners on their perceptions of green economic performance.
 But while global perceptions are critical, local ones sometimes matter most for the immediate decisions faced by governments and private actors.
 Localized perception surveys draw upon our expertise conducting the global GGEI perception survey, but tailor this knowledge to more localized contexts.
 One valuable localized perception survey might be to poll potential customers in a given country about their demand for products or services offered by a business considering investment or joint partnership.
 Another example could be a national ministry surveying segments of its constituents to better understand if implemented green economy policies are being felt by consumers.

 To discuss these consulting offerings further, please contact Jeremy Tamanini here.